 5 Signs Your MacBook Pro Might Be Getting Old

-That’s nearly a decade and while I wish it would last a lifetime, I realize that advances in technology and regular wear and tear dictate I need a new one pretty soon.
+That’s a decade and while I wish it would last a lifetime, I realize that advances in technology and regular wear and tear dictate I need a new one pretty soon.
 In addition to the actual age of your computer, there are some other signs your MacBook might be getting old.

-Your Computer No Longer Supports the Latest macOS
+1. Your Computer No Longer Supports the Latest macOS

-This is a problem I ran into recently with my computer.
+This is a problem I ran into with my computer.
 Due to its age, I can no longer upgrade my operating system to the latest that Apple offers.

 This can be frustrating, to say the least, but after you’ve had your computer for a number of years, it can start to become obsolete in regards to the latest upgrades for operating systems.

 Another sign that your MacBook Pro is nearing the end of its life happens when it starts to act really slowly and just isn’t as powerful as it once was.

 Advances in tech happen really fast and a computer that is 5 or more years old will not be equipped with as powerful components as a new one.

-As your computer ages, the more files, documents, applications and other data you have will start to fill up the space you have available for storage.
+As your computer ages, the more files, documents, applications, and other data you have will start to fill up the space you have available for storage.

 New programs and software that are more advanced will also demand more space.
 Older model MacBooks don’t always have a considerable amount of storage space and the closer your computer gets to becoming full, the worse it will perform.
-Running out of space is another sign that your computer is getting old.

 If you’ve had your MacBook Pro for a while, it will probably start to look old.
 While these computers are pretty durable overall, after years and years of steady use, you are sure to have scratches, dents, a few missing keys, or even a cracked or chipped screen.

 While scratches and dents are really no big deal, missing keys or a cracked display are signs that your computer is aging and you probably need to fix or replace it soon.

 All of these factors listed above can contribute to really poor performance out of your MacBook.

-It acts really slow, freezes often and just doesn’t work at all like it did when it was new.
+It acts really slow, freezes often, and just doesn’t work at all like it did when it was new.
 It still turns off and on and can get basic tasks done, but anything demanding and it really struggles.

-How Long Should Your MacBook Pro Actually Last?
+MacBook Pro Lifespan: How Long Should Your MacBook Pro Actually Last?

 I’d say the average lifespan for a MacBook Pro is about 7 years.
-After 7 years, you will usually start to hit the OS upgrade issues alongside several other of the problems listed above.
+After year 7, you will usually start to hit the macOS upgrade issues alongside several other of the problems listed above.

-Like I said earlier, my MacBook Pro is almost 10 years old and is still usable but definitely has a host of problems that impact my workflow and enjoyment when using the machine.
+Like I said earlier, my MacBook Pro is 11 years old and is still usable but definitely has a host of problems that impact my workflow and enjoyment when using the machine.
 It still works for basic tasks and browsing so 10 years of use can be expected in a limited capacity.

 Check out this list from Apple that details their devices that are considered vintage or obsolete.

 Your MacBook Pro can last quite a while but as it ages it will begin to perform poorly.
 Taking good care of your computer can increase the lifespan a bit but there is nothing you can do to make it last forever.

 If your laptop is showing any of the above symptoms or if it is around 7 years old, it might be a good idea to start considering an upgrade in the near future.

 How old is your MacBook Pro?
-Have you ever had a computer last longer than 10 years?
+Have you ever had a computer last longer than 10 years?About Eric